hieuvp/learning-python/advanced-tutorials/generators/README.md

 When an iteration over a set of item starts using the for statement, the generator is run.
-Once the generator's function code reaches a `yield` statement, the generator yields its execution back to the for loop, returning a new value from the set.
+Once the generator's function code reaches a `yield` statement, the generator yields its execution back to the `for` loop, returning a new value from the set.
 The generator function can generate as many values (possibly infinite) as it wants, yielding each one in its turn.

-Here is a simple example of a generator function which returns 7 random integers:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=generator_function.py) -->
 <!-- The below code snippet is automatically added from generator_function.py -->